Darlinghurst Theatre

-Darlinghurst Theatre was an independent theatre company based at the Eternity Playhouse in Darlinghurst, New South Wales.
-Founded in 1993, it went into voluntary administration in 2024.
+Darlinghurst Theatre was an theatre company based at the Eternity Playhouse in Darlinghurst, New South Wales.
+The company ran from in 1992 to 2024 and it went into voluntary administration in June 2024.

 History

-Glenn Terry established the company in 1993 initially as an inner-city drama school.
-Darlinghurst Theatre productions were originally based at the Wayside Theatre in the heart of Kings Cross.
+Glenn Terry established an amateur drama school in Darlinghurst entitled Darlinghurst Drama with the profits from the school to be used to start a professional theatre company to be called Darlinghurst Theatre.
+From 1993 to 2000 productions were originally based at the Wayside Chapel in the heart of Kings Cross.
 A devastating hailstorm in 1999 destroyed its roof and the company looked for a new home.
 South Sydney Council assisted by providing a venue with affordable rent in what was known as the Reginald Murphy Hall on Greenknowe Ave in Elizabeth Bay.

-In 2001, with financial support from the New South Wales Ministry of the Arts, The Grosvenor Club and numerous individuals, A$500,000 worth of internal renovations was largely completed by Glenn Terry and friends, many of whom were jobbing actors, writers and directors.
-At the time of the renovations, Sydney's Her Majesty's Theatre was closed and some of that theatre's equipment found a new home at the new Darlinghurst Theatre, including 80 red leather seats, dressing room mirrors, lighting, and bar equipment.
+In 2001, with financial support from the New South Wales Ministry of the Arts, The Grosvenor Club and numerous individuals, $500,000 worth of internal renovations was completed by Glenn Terry and friends, many of whom were jobbing actors, writers and directors.
+At the time of the renovations, Sydney's Her Majesty's Theatre was closed and some of that theatre's equipment found a new home at the new Darlinghurst Theatre, including 111 red velvet seats, dressing room mirrors, lighting and bar equipment.

+The Darlinghust Theatre Company operated in Elizabeth Bay from 2001 till 2013.
+At the venue the company co produced over 100 professional co operative theatre productions in collaboration with independent artists with a focus on new Australian and new international playscripts.
+Paying artists at professional rates was a priority for Terry and the company, and to this end the company grew its capacity.

+In 2007 the company developed a touring initiative entitled Critical Stages which developed professional tours of outstanding independent productions.
+The initiative gave successful independent productions a second life through regional and inter city touring.
+To strum up touring interest, Terry and touring manager Sean Pardy personally visited over 100 different touring venues across Australia to spruik touring productions.
+Darlinghurst Theatre self funded the initial tours to regional NSW which led to the initiative receiving funding support from The Australia Council and Arts NSW from 2009.
+Larger National tours were developed and were funded by Playing Australia and in 2011 Critical Stages incorporated as separate stand alone company with its own staff, resources and funding support.
+The company ran from 2011 to 2023 and provided work for 100s of young professional artists.
+The company was dissolved in 2023.